Skip to content

 Add role-specific invariants

-Place invariant files in team/<role>/invariants/:
+Place invariant files in members/<role>/invariants/:

 echo "# Design Quality\n\nEvery design must include security considerations." \

-> team/architect/invariants/design-quality.md
+> members/architect/invariants/design-quality.md

-git add team/architect/invariants/design-quality.md
+git add members/architect/invariants/design-quality.md

 git commit -m "chore: add architect design quality invariant"